Related Posts

 What are the problems with antimicrobial peptides?

-The enhanced stability and functionality have led to the development of various peptide drugs, including selepressin, liraglutide, and semaglutide, that are now being used in clinical settings.
-However, there are certain modifications that are unable to enhance both the proteolytic stability and activity at the same time.
+The enhanced stability and functionality have led to the development of various peptide drugs, including selepressin, liraglutide, and liraglutide, now used in clinical settings.
+However, certain modifications are unable to enhance both the proteolytic stability and activity at the same time.

 What could antimicrobial peptides be used for?